-The goal of breast augmentation surgery in patients with tubular breasts is to produce a normal breast shape by releasing banding at the base of the breasts, creating a larger and more rounded breast envelope, and reducing the size of the areola and nipple.
-I have experience performing this type of surgery and achieved excellent results for patients who have tubular breast deformities.
-If you suffer from this condition, we invite you to schedule a consultation at Marin Aesthetics to find out if you are a good candidate for breast surgery.
+The goal of breast augmentation surgery in patients with tubular breasts is to produce a standard breast shape by releasing banding at the base of the breasts, creating a larger and more rounded breast envelope, and reducing the areola size nipple.
+I have experience performing this type of surgery and achieved excellent results for tubular breast deformities patients.
+If you suffer from this condition, we invite you to schedule a Marin Aesthetics consultation to determine if you are the right candidate for breast surgery.

 Tubular Breast Surgery Candidates